theegotunnel/rsschool-cv/cv.md

 A2 - B1;

-## Educ0ation:
+## Education:

-2022 — freeCodeCamp — Responsive Web Design
+- 2022 — freeCodeCamp — Responsive Web Design
-2022 — freeCodeCamp — Basic JavaScript
+- 2022 — freeCodeCamp — Basic JavaScript
-2022 — Build Responsive Real-World Websites with HTML and CSS 2016 — VSTU — Faculty of Economics and Business Management
+- 2022 — Build Responsive Real-World Websites with HTML and CSS
+- 2016 — VSTU — Faculty of Economics and Business Management

 ## About Me